Hydrogen spectral series: Further series ( > 6)

+Summary of series

+The following table shows the wavelengths $\lambda$ in nanometers of the emitted photons as the electron transitions from $n$ to $n'$.
+Note that the wavelengths are for photons in air for the Balmer, Paschen, and Brackett series, while they are for photons in vacuum for the Lyman, Pfund, and Humphreys series.

 Extension to other systems

 The concepts of the Rydberg formula can be applied to any system with a single particle orbiting a nucleus, for example a He+ ion or a muonium exotic atom.
 The equation must be modified based on the system's Bohr radius; emissions will be of a similar character but at a different range of energies.
-The Pickering–Fowler series was originally attributed to an unknown form of hydrogen with half-integer transition levels by both Pickering and Fowler, but Bohr correctly recognised them as spectral lines arising from the He+ nucleus.
+The Pickering–Fowler series was originally attributed to an unknown form of hydrogen with half-integer transition levels by both Pickering and Fowler, but Bohr correctly recognised them as spectral lines arising from the He+ ion.

 All other atoms have at least two electrons in their neutral form and the interactions between these electrons makes analysis of the spectrum by such simple methods as described here impractical.
 The deduction of the Rydberg formula was a major step in physics, but it was long before an extension to the spectra of other elements could be accomplished.